fbiego/esp32-lvgl-watchface/README.md

 You can also recompile it with `kotlinc bin2lvgl.kt -include-runtime -d bin2lvgl.jar`.

-To convert the watchface, simply run `java -jar bin2lvgl.jar watchface.bin`, and LVGL code will be generated into a folder.
+To convert the watchface, simply run `java -jar bin2lvgl.jar watchface.bin Name`, and LVGL code will be generated into a folder.
 On Windows, just drag and drop the bin file to [`convert.bat`](src/faces/convert.bat)

 In the `main.cpp`, include the `watchface.h` file.
+By default the watchface is not enabled.
+You need to uncomment the ENABLE_FACE definition

-You will need to implement a callback for the watchface events:
+You will need to implement a callback for registering the watchface  and events:

 ```
 void onFaceEvent(lv_event_t *e){

 }
+void registerWatchface_cb(const char *name, const lv_img_dsc_t *preview, lv_obj_t **watchface)
+{
+  // name -> name of the watchface, this is the second parameter passed when converting the watchface to LVGL code
+  // preview -> the preview image of the watchface
+  // watchface -> pointer to the root object of the watchface
+}
 ```
 After initializing LVGL, initialize the watchface:
 ```
-init_face_watchface();
+init_face_watchface(registerWatchface_cb); // need to pass the callback function
 lv_disp_load_scr(face_watchface); // load the watchface root object to display it
 ```